World Languages at CCC

 - American Sign Language

-The department also connects students with other cultures by offering exchange and study abroad programs in Italy, Spain, Mexico, Germany, and France.
+On occasion, the department can also connect students with other cultures by offering exchange and study abroad programs in Spain, Mexico, Germany and France.

 Have a question?
 Need more information about world language courses at CCC?
 Contact the World Languages at 503-594-3403 or email:

 Amy Burghardt, Administrative Assistant